crownstone/bluenet/docs/CHOICES.md

 ## State variable size and resolution

+We are most interested in the real power, so that gets the most bits.
+To get the apparent power, you multiply the real power with the power factor, thus the apparent power will have a resolution equal to power factor resolution.

+### Power usage (real)

+Should be able to represent a number from -3840 to 3840 (16A * 240V = 3840W).

+Currently: int16 in units of 1/8W (2^15 / 8 = 4096)

+Better: use some exponential representation, precision is less needed for high power usage.

 ### Power factor

 Should be able to represent a decimal number from -1 to +1.